 Anointing of the Sick

-In our local Catholic tri-parish, the Anointing of the Sick is more than just a sacrament—it is a sign of communal care, spiritual strength, and Christ’s healing presence.
+In our local community, the Anointing of the Sick is more than just a sacrament—it is a sign of communal care, spiritual strength, and Christ’s healing presence.
 Administered by a Catholic priest or clergy member, the sacrament includes the anointing with blessed oil and prayers for healing, peace, and spiritual comfort.

 This sacrament holds special importance in our Tri-Parish Community, fostering a sense of unity and compassionate support.
 The presence of parishioners through prayer vigils, pastoral care visits, and expressions of empathy underscores the church’s mission to care for both body and soul.